 Medical Issues at Beaches Resort all-inclusive vacations for seniors

 Though some may have health limitations Beaches Turks and Caicos will ensure your elderly parent or kid is taken care of and their medical needs are met.

 The staff is sensitive to any medical conditions, such as diabetes, since it involves its own set of procedures while traveling.
 Also remember that many seniors take medication with food, so you may need to set a meal schedule.

-If a child or elderly parent become sick, they will be taken to a nurse for treatment.
+If your elderly parent becomes sick, they will be taken to a nurse for treatment.
 Parents or the senior vacationing will be charged for services rendered and the charges will be applied automatically to the room.

 Beaches Resort is always ready for emergencies and a trained nurse is available daily from 8 a.m. to 11 p.m. daily.

 Because Beaches is an all-inclusive resort, Beaches has a “no-tipping” policy.
 Please do not Tip housekeeping, servers, bartenders, or even pool attendants because it is included in the rate you paid.

 They really mean no-tipping even though you may be tempted.

 Important Considerations for Senior Travel